Introduction

 jdbc:comdb2://<host>[:port][, <host>[:port], ...]/<database>[?options]

-For example, to connect to a local database called testdb
+For example, to connect to a local database called testdb, you would use:

 Connection conn = DriverManager.getConnection("jdbc:comdb2://localhost/testdb");